A 6D interferometric inertial isolation system: Isolation performance and impact

 The predicted performance shown is more than two orders of magnitude better than what is possible with state of the art STS-2 seismometers.
 The RMS displacement is significantly less than a nanometre for all frequencies above 100\,mHz.
 Such isolation will drastically simplify the lock acquisition procedure of gravitational wave detectors, which currently suffer from large low-frequency motion of $\sim$100\,nm over 100\,seconds.

-The next benefit comes from the observation time.
 During the first science runs, the coincident duty cycle of the two Advanced LIGO instruments was 44\%, and each interferometer was in `observation mode' 66\% of the time.
-For 18\% of the run, each instrument was not observing due to ground motion at micro-seismic frequencies, wind, and earthquakes.
-The individual instrument duty cycle could be 81\% if the new isolation scheme is implemented, increasing the total coincident observation time to 66\%.
+For 18\% of the run, each instrument was not observing due to ground motion at micro-seismic frequencies, wind, and (small) earthquakes.
+Assuming that the 6D isolation system enables operation in the presence of this elevated motion, the individual instrument duty cycle could be 81\%, in turn increasing the coincident observation time to 66\%.

 Noise from auxiliary degrees of freedom currently limits the performance of Advanced LIGO performance below 20-30\,Hz~\cite{den_nb}.
 The dominant contribution is from angular control of the test masses, where a closed-loop bandwidth of 2.5\,Hz is required to suppress the angular motion to a few nanoradians RMS.
 With our proposed seismometer, the bandwidth of the auxiliary control loops will be reduced to 0.5\,Hz, rendering control noise from these degrees of freedom insignificant for the gravitational wave readout above 5\,Hz.